tomvanbraeckel/yamcs.github.com/docs/server/Excel_Specification.md

 	</tr>
 	<tr>
 		<th>argument name</th>
 		<td>From this column on, most of the cells are valid for arguments only.
 These have to be defined on a new row after the command.
-The exceptions are: size in bits, description, aliases</td>
+The exceptions are: description, aliases</td>
 	</tr>
 	<tr>
 		<th>relpos</th>